naoshibaikyu/cyborgresistance/halloween.md

 UlalaMolly Annoyed: Die Monster!
 You don't belong in the world!

-%UlalaMolly Shocked: (Whoops!
+UlalaMolly Shocked: (Whoops!
 Definitely not that!)

 ShadeMan: **[amused]** It was not by *my* hand that I'm once again given flesh.
 I was called here by *humans* who wish to pay me tribute.